vismayyerunkar-dotcom/Assesment-1/README.md

 - **Frontend:** React (Vite/CRA), TypeScript preferred (if scaffolded), Fetch/Axios OK
 - **Backend:** .NET (C#), minimal API or MVC controller
 - **Tests:** xUnit/NUnit + React Testing Library / Vitest/Jest

+---

+✅ Notes on My Implementation

+Connected the React UI to the .NET backend using a small API layer to keep network logic out of components.

+Implemented commission calculation in the backend using the Strategy pattern so new commission rules can be added without changing existing logic.

+Added validation on both frontend and backend to prevent negative or invalid inputs.

+Used a custom React hook to handle API calls, loading state, and avoid duplicate requests.

+Wrote focused tests:

+Backend tests cover calculation logic and edge cases.

+Frontend tests focus on rendering, user interaction, and validation (business logic is tested outside the UI).

+Kept the solution simple and production-ready within the timebox, prioritizing clarity and extensibility over over-engineering.